jmcooper/angular-hogwarts-tdd-kata/README.md

 ...
 ```

-### 3. End to End
+### 3.9.
+End to End

 Have you looked at the website? **Yes students are now being sorted into different houses.**

-Execelent!
+Excellent!
 Three points for Hufflepuff.

 O.W.L.s and N.E.W.T.s
 =====================